gabholli/car-site/README.md

 # Car Manufacturer Info Site

-This repository contains files for a website showing information about car manufacturers.
+This repository contains files for a website showing information about vehicle manufacturers.

 To visit, go to: https://gabholli-car-site.netlify.app